saifsk33/Android7_Forensic_Analysis/README.md

 📌 Significance:
 This pattern suggests that the Android Messages app internally encrypts or abstracts the user’s identity but not the sender’s.
 This helps investigators confirm communication origin while also tying a UUID to the device owner for further tracking.

+## 📱 Viber Messaging – No Number Encryption

+🔍 Observation:
+Viber stores both the sender's and receiver's phone numbers in plain text, unlike native SMS apps which encrypt the user's number.
+A typical Viber message appears as:

+📄 Evidence:

+From: +1 919-758-0276
+To: +1 910-269-7333
+Message: “Hey there.
+I have never heard of this app, but it’s pretty popular.”

+📌 Significance:
+The lack of encryption simplifies the process of tracing communication between specific parties.
+However, it also presents potential privacy vulnerabilities in Viber’s data storage practices.

 ---